Last updated on October 15, 2025

 • SSN Use: If you already have an SSN, use it.
 SSNs don’t expire, even if you temporarily worked in the U.S.

 • New ITIN or EIN: If you’ve never had an ITIN or SSN, you must apply for one.
-The application requires a certified copy of your passport, which can be obtained through an IRS Accredited Acceptance Agent or at a U.S. consulate.
+To apply, you may submit your original passport or a certified copy issued by the passport-issuing agency, or apply through a Certifying Acceptance Agent (CAA) or at an IRS Taxpayer Assistance Center that can verify your identity and documents so you don’t have to mail originals.
 For entities, obtaining an EIN is typically quicker and can be completed via phone.

 Exceptions to FIRPTA Withholding